barbagroup/essential_skills_RRC/docs/git/github2.md

 ## I opened a pull request, now what?

-# if there's time

 ## creating a local fork (e.g. a branch)

 ## merging branches locally

-## interactive portion

-students pair up (or triple, as needed). fork each others repos, clone the fork, make a change, push the change up to the fork, then open a PR to the original repo.

-owner of repo comments on PR, try out line comments, request a change.
-PR opener makes change, pushes that.